- Plan your visit

 - Hire mima

-With works ranging from John Constable to Grayson Perry, this exhibition represents scenes of the English east coast from the past 200 years.
+With work by John Constable and William Blake, this exhibition represents scenes of the English east coast from the past 200 years.
 Artworks consider the influence of technology and local art schools and are drawn from the collections of Contemporary Art Society member museums and galleries in the region.

 The display’s title is taken from William Blake’s The Proverbs of Hell, from his illustrated poem The Marriage of Heaven and Hell (c 1789) and a copy of Blake’s Illustrations to the Book of Job owned by poet Lord Alfred Tennyson is on show here, complemented by a recording of Tennyson’s written descriptions of the Lincolnshire countryside.